MarcoDiModica/Sorcer-Striker/README.md

 How to play the game
 To play sorcer striker the controls are pretty simple.

-controller scheme:
+Controller scheme:

+Start = Debug Mode
+Back = GOD Mode
+Use D-pad to select spaceship
-Left stick controller spaceship movement
-D pad can also ccontroller the spaceship movement press "A" to shoot lazers
+Left stick controller spaceship movement press "A" to shoot lazers

 Keyboard: